Charlesnorris509/HagleyMuseum-Capstone/README.md

 1. [Explain how to run your project]

 ## Features
-- Feature 1: [Description of feature 1]
+- Feature 1: Audit Trail And Logs
-- Feature 2: [Description of feature 2]
+- Feature 2: Synchronisation Periodic every Day
-- Feature 3: [Description of feature 3]
+- Feature 3: Query Compute

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: